mohammedfajer/notes/docs/GAP5006 Game Dyanmics/tutorial-ue5/week2.md

 ## Moving an Object in a Rotated Direction

 We need to know what the object's **direction** is.
 UE5 stores what is called a **`forward`** vector and a **`right`** vector for an Actor object.
 A Pawn object is an Actor, so we can use the actor's forward / right vectors to move in the correct directions.
-Alternatively we can use the `UStaticMeshComponent` i.e. **VisibleComponent** forward and right vectors to achive the same behaviour.
+Alternatively we can use the `UStaticMeshComponent` i.e. **VisibleComponent** forward and right vectors to achieve the same behaviour.

 Unreal Engine uses a rare **left-handed**, Z-up coordinate system, this is inconveniently divergent from most other popular 3D software packages and commonly used game engines, but different doesn't mean wrong.